colearendt/tidyjson/README.md

 json <- '[{"name": "bob", "age": 32}, {"name": "susan", "age": 54}]'

-json %>%          # Use the %>% pipe operator to pass json through a pipeline as.jdf %>%      # Parse the JSON and setup a 'jdf' object jarray %>%      # 'stack' the array by index jvalue(         # Extract (several) values
+json %>%            # Use the %>% pipe operator to pass json through a pipeline as.jdf %>%        # Parse the JSON and setup a 'jdf' object gather_array %>%  # 'stack' the array by index spread_values(    # Extract (several) values to widen the data.frame
     user.name = jstring("name"),  # Extract the "name" object as a character column "user.name"
     user.age = jnumber("age")     # Extract the "age" object as a numeric column "user.age"
   )